thomalexg/portfolio/src/content/terminal/index.md

 type: "Terminal"
 command1: "~/cd portfolio-site"
 command2: "~/ cat < index.html"
-name: "Morgan MacGregor"
+name: "Thomas Gaedtke"
-description: "I’m a New York based Web Developer > with an expertise in building blazing fast, > responsive sites."
+description: "I’m a Vienna based Web Developer > with an expertise in everything, > that you wish for."
 ---

 > indicates new line